leoyoon17/CMPUT-412-Competition-2/docs/report.md

 Method
 ======

  The initial concept of utilizing OpenCV's library to track one line was taken from the text Programming Robots with Ros.
 To track both the lanes, two masks were used to detect the left and right lanes separately.
-The threshold in which the robot sees a lane as 'white' can be adjusted via manipulating the ```python self.threshold ``` value.
+The threshold in which the robot sees a lane as 'white' can be adjusted via manipulating the ``` self.threshold ``` value.

 ```python
 search_top = 3*h/5 - 30